 The Lutheran Youth Organization is a leadership development program for youth in grades 9-12 who are members of congregations in the Delaware-Maryland and Metro D.C.
 Synods.
 Following an application process, youth who are accepted into the LYO are organized into one of six teams to live into their God-given gifts and sharpen their skills for service in our synod, their own congregation, and the surrounding community.
 Each team is mentored by two to three gifted adults.

-The LYO year begins with the Organizing Retreat, held at Mar-Lu-Ridge toward the end of August.
+The LYO year begins with the Organizing Retreat, held at Mar-Lu-Ridge in mid-August.
 During this long weekend, members of the LYO receive training on a variety of topics that will serve them throughout the year, including active listening, peer ministry, leading devotions, and topics related to our annual theme.
 They also engage in service projects, play games, and worship together.
 The weekend provides them their first opportunity to gather with their whole team and imagine ways they might use their gifts to serve the young people of our synods.
 Before the end of the retreat, each team selects a Leader Among Leaders or two - peers who will help keep the team organized and working toward their goals, as well as serve as the liaison to the Youth Events Team, which has responsibility for general oversight of our events.

 Each LYO member also selects a Congregational Mentor who serves in an area that relates to the youth’s team.
 This adult leader helps the LYO member reflect on what they are learning in LYO and how they can use those skills to lead in the congregation.
 The Congregational Mentor serves as an advocate for their student, and finds ways to lift up their work within the life of the congregation.